jlawson-design/d-day-website/README.md

 ![Alt Text](/assets/img/readme-img/colour-palette.png "Colour Palette")

 ## Structure
-The site is subdivided into 3 distinct pages each with a unique set of content.
+The site is subdivided into 2 distinct pages each with a unique set of content.
+The home page consists of several articles on the historical event and imagery found online.
+The second page consists of secondary video sources describing the event through interviews and documentary footage.

 ___